 More Gardening Tips You’ll Love

-Cucumbers are vining plants, so you’ll need a trellis or something similar for them to climb on.
-I lean my trellis against the back fence, so the cucumbers hang down and are easy to pick.
+Cucumbers are vining plants, so you’ll need a small trellis or something similar for them to climb on.
+I lean my trellis at a slant against the fence, so the cucumbers hang down and are easy to pick.

-I like Catalina Baby Leaf spinach from Renee’s Garden because its leaves are small and tender.
+I like Baby Greens spinach because its leaves are small and tender.
 It’s just the right size for salads, stir-fry, sandwiches, omelettes, and so on.
 Spinach is happiest in cool weather, so a garden spot with afternoon shade is ideal–like under your cucumber trellis.

 Cantaloupe and honeydew can be a little tricky to grow, but they are worth the trouble.
 I like the Galia, Earlydew, and Solid Gold blend from Renee’s Garden.
 You get three different seeds in one packet, so you can try them all!
 (Lizard not included.)